Become an NKF advocate.

 Can dialysis patients continue to work?

-Yes.
-Many dialysis patients continue to work or return to work after they have gotten used to dialysis.
-If your job has a lot of physical labor (heavy lifting, digging, etc.), you may need to change your duties.
-For more information on working with kidney disease click here.
+Many dialysis patients can go back to work after they have gotten used to dialysis.
+If your job has a lot of physical labor (heavy lifting, digging, etc. ), you may need to get a different job.

 If you would like more information, please contact us.